-5th degree assault charges are extremely serious allegations.
+Minnesota 5th-degree assault charges are serious allegations.
 You face jail or prison time if a judge or jury convicts you of that crime.
 Additionally, you could receive probation, fines, and lose a laundry list of rights that you enjoy if you lose your case.

-Take swift action to prevent losing your case if you have charges alleging 5th degree assault in MN by calling the dedicated and award-winning criminal defense lawyers from Arechigo & Stokka.
+Take swift action to prevent losing your case if you have charges alleging 5th-degree assault in MN by calling the dedicated and award-winning assault and battery defense lawyers from Arechigo & Stokka.
 Our criminal defense team has the experience and resources you need, as well as a track record of successfully defending clients in tough situations like yours.

 Do not wait to see if the state has a case against you before aligning yourself with a criminal defense lawyer who gives you the best chance to experience a favorable outcome.